daguej/node-winnetinfo/README.md

 Node NetInfo addon
 ==================
 This addon for Node.js allows you to get the system's DNS configuration under Windows.
+[Download a compiled binary here](https://github.com/downloads/daguej/node-winnetinfo/NodeWinNetInfo.node) if you're in a hurry (and taking candy from strangers is your thing).

 Usage
 =====